howar31/Trove-AHK-AutoFish/README.md

 ### Latest Change
 **v20150818**
 * [New] Long press F10 for FastABT Mode.  _(Thanks to [KylinWu](https://github.com/KylinWu))_
-* [New] Configurable settings for FastABT long press delay (The default is to press 0.5s to active FastABT).
+* [New] Configurable settings for FastABT long press delay (The default is to press 0.5s to activate FastABT).
 (FastABTDelay)
 * [New] Update Info Tooltip for FastABT Mode.

 ### Recent Change